svgeesus/ondesModulaire/offsets/offsets.md

 Offset error: mixer has *max* offset of ±25μV = 30 millicents

-Total max error for untrimmed inputs is 14.46 cents.
+Total max error for untrimmed inputs is 14.46 cents, or 9.6 cents with 10k 0.02%.

 For comparison, mixer gain error with cheap 0.5% resistors: